Hey Stephen: Music and lyrics

-"Hey Stephen" is a country pop and teen pop song.
+"Hey Stephen" is a country pop, folk-pop, and teen pop song.
 It features a production that critics described as "smooth" and "playful".
 Instruments on the song include a gut string guitar, an upright bass that propels its groove, and a subdued Hammond B-3.
 The track incorporates a drum beat that Rob Sheffield of Rolling Stone found reminiscent of the Ronettes' "Be My Baby" (1963), and Maria Sherman of NPR Music said it evoked classic Motown girl-group records.
-"Hey Stephen" starts with Swift humming and has her singing with girl-group-styled ad-libs.
-Swift chuckles before the final refrain and the track ends with her humming to the band and steady finger snaps.
-In the original 2008 track, the finger snaps are credited to country musician Martina McBride's children and their friends, who visited Swift one day when she was at McBride's husband John's recording studio.
-The re-recorded "Hey Stephen (Taylor's Version)" features the same arrangement, which led to The New York Times journalist Joe Coscarelli commenting it sounded "more remastered than rerecorded".
+Swift uses ad-libs and chuckles before the final refrain.
+The track both starts and ends with Swift humming.
+In the original 2008 song, the finger snaps are credited to Martina McBride's children and their friends, who visited Swift one day when she was at the recording studio of McBride's husband, John.
+The re-recorded "Hey Stephen (Taylor's Version)" features the same arrangement, which led to The New York Times' Joe Coscarelli commenting it sounded "more remastered than rerecorded".
 Michael A. Lee, a professor in commercial music, identified some minor changes: Swift's voice is richer and less breathy, and the cymbals in the break are louder.